 Implicit conversions cause no application vulnerability, as long as resulting exceptions are properly handled.

-Explicit conversions can violate the application type semantics. e.g., conversion from feet to meter, or, in general, between types that denote value of different units, without the appropriate conversion factors can cause application vulnerabilities.
-However, no undefined semantics can result and no values can arise that are outside the range of legal values of the target type.
+Assignment between types cannot be performed except by using an explicit conversion.

 Failure to apply correct conversion factors when explicitly converting among types for different units will result in application failures due to incorrect values.

 Failure to handle the exceptions raised by failed checks of dynamic subtype properties cause systems, threads or components to halt unexpectedly.

-Unchecked conversions circumvent the type system and therefore can cause unspecified behaviour (see Section Ada.3.AMV).
+Unchecked conversions circumvent the type system and therefore can cause unspecified behaviour (see Ada.40 [AMV]).

 Ada.3.2 Guidance to language users

 The predefined ‘Valid attribute for a given subtype may be applied to any value to ascertain if the value is a legal value of the subtype.
 This is especially useful when interfacing with type-less systems or after Unchecked_Conversion.